The author is a guitarist and bassist with over 35 years of experience as a musician.

-The Fender American Professional Telecaster is available with an either ash or alder body, and has two Fender V-Mod single coil pickups, a maple neck with a rosewood or maple fingerboard, and a fixed bridge.
+The Fender American Professional Telecaster is available with either ash or alder body and has two Fender single-coil pickups, a maple neck with a rosewood or maple fingerboard, and a fixed bridge.
 It’s about as simple as a guitar can get, but the Telecaster tone is legendary.

 Some Teles are hot-rodded or feature specialized components to help you create a unique sound.
 For example, the Deluxe Nashville Telecaster has a middle pickup like a Stratocaster, allowing you more sound possibilities than a traditional Tele.